FFFF-0000h/Tech-Scrolls/README.md

 - **YAML (YAML Ain't Markup Language)**: a markup language similar to XML using minimal syntax, natively using lists, scalars and associative arrays.
 YAML is a human-readable data-serialization language.
 It is commonly used for configuration files and in applications where data is being stored or transmitted.
 YAML targets many of the same communications applications as Extensible Markup Language but has a minimal syntax which intentionally differs from SGML.

 - **yarn**: Yarn is a new package manager that replaces the existing workflow for the npm client or other package managers while remaining compatible with the npm registry.
 It has the same feature set as existing workflows while operating faster, more securely, and more reliably.
-G